sadransh/pdf-translator-for-human/README.md

 ```

-## Notes on deploy and start local llm
+## Notes on deployment and starting a local llm inference service

 ### Option 1.Start local llm By mlx_lm (works on Mac Sillicon.)